Tiny Learning-Based MPC for Multirotors: Solver-Aware Learning for Efficient Embedded Predictive Control: Methodology

+We first consider the probabilistic thrust-magnitude constraint in~\eqref{eq_ball}, which ensures that the total thrust magnitude does not exceed the physical limit of the rotors.
+Using the LinGP approximation, this constraint can be rewritten for each time step \( k \in \mathcal{K} \) as a deterministic constraint tightened by the GP variance:

-where $\mathcal{X}^2_3(p_b)$ is the quantile function of the chi-squared distribution with three degrees of freedom \cite{hewing2019cautious} and $\lambda_{\text{max}}(\cdot)$ denotes the maximum eigenvalue of the covariance.
-Given that the covariance $\tilde{\Sigma}(\cdot)$ is a diagonal matrix, we can replace (\ref{eq_ball_tight1}) with three equivalent deterministic constraints:
+where \( \beta = \sqrt{\chi^2_3(p_b)} \) is the quantile of the chi-squared distribution with three degrees of freedom corresponding to the desired confidence level \( p_b \), and \( \lambda_{\max}(\cdot) \) denotes the maximum eigenvalue of the covariance matrix.
+Because the covariance \( \tilde{\Sigma}(\mathbf{z}_k) \) is diagonal, this maximum eigenvalue lies on the diagonal, and the constraint can be equivalently decomposed into three scalar constraints along the \( x \), \( y \), and \( z \) axes.